 - 1 can chickpeas, drained and rinsed, 400g/14oz

 - basmati rice

 - Toss the cubed squash with the olive oil, cumin, kashmiri chilli powder, cinnamon, salt and black pepper.
-Bake on a baking sheet for 30-35 minutes, turning half way through until tender to the fork.1 large butternut squash, cut into 1.5 inch cubes, 1 tablespoon olive oil, ¾ teaspoon kosher salt, ½ teaspoon ground cumin, ½ teaspoon ground kashmiri chilli powder, ¼ teaspoon ground cinnamon, ¼ teaspoon freshly ground black pepper
+Bake on a baking sheet for 30-35 minutes, turning half way through until tender to the fork.5-6 cups peeled butternut squash, 1 tablespoon olive oil, ¾ teaspoon kosher salt, ½ teaspoon ground cumin, ½ teaspoon ground kashmiri chilli powder, ¼ teaspoon ground cinnamon, ¼ teaspoon freshly ground black pepper

 - Meanwhile, heat the oil in a pan over medium heat and saute the onion until golden at the edges (about 10 minutes) then add the garlic and ginger and saute for another minute, until fragrant.1 tablespoon olive oil, 1 large yellow onion, finely diced, 3 garlic cloves, 1 inch chunk of ginger

 - Add the curry paste to the onion mixture and continue to cook out for a couple of minutes to temper the spices, stirring regularly.

 - Add the red lentils, coconut milk and water and bring to the boil.
 Turn down the heat and simmer uncovered for 20 minutes, or until the lentils are tender.½ cup dried red lentils, 1 can coconut milk, 2 cups water

 - Stir in the roasted butternut squash and chickpeas and simmer for a further 5 minutes.1 can chickpeas, drained and rinsed